dbaldridge-lab/htcf/using_R.md

 ```
 [ -f ~/.bash_aliases ] && . ~/.bash_aliases
 ```
+Source these files or start a new terminal session.

 Once you have completed the initial configuration, you're ready to start using R!